 Blessed is the man who endures trial, for when he has stood the test he will receive the crown of life which God has promised to those who love him.

 Let no one say when he is tempted, “I am tempted by God”; for God cannot be tempted with evil and he himself tempts no one; but each person is tempted when he is lured and enticed by his own desire.

 So I have rewritten this doublet to reflect James’ criticism:

 May we not be tested; But if we are, may we survive the test.

-On December 8, 2016, Pope Francis said that the common rendering of one line in the prayer — “lead us not into temptation” — was “not a good translation” from ancient texts.
-“Do not let us fall into temptation,” he suggested, might be better because God does not lead people into temptation; Satan does.
+On December 8, 2016, Pope Francis was quoted by the New York Times as saying that the common rendering of one line in the prayer — “lead us not into temptation” — was “not a good translation” from ancient texts.
+“Do not let us fall into temptation,” you suggested, might be better because God does not lead people into temptation; Satan does.

 My new book, Disciples: How Jewish Christianity Shaped Jesus and Shattered the Church (Apocryphile Press, 2013) has now been published.
 You can order it on Amazon here.
 (I will not be selling it through my website.)

 A book about the disciples of Jesus would typically start with Jesus himself: first there was Jesus, then he had disciples.Disciples suggests a fundamentally different story: first there was a movement, then Jesus emerged as its leader.
 This movement was markedly different from both rabbinic Judaism and gentile Christianity.
 It became known to history as “Jewish Christianity”— Jews who followed both Jesus (as they understood him) and the Jewish law (as they understood it).